Can we talk about Kevin Abstract for a second?

 But so back to this normalisation for a moment.
 A lot of people will quote Kevin Abstract saying “I don’t want to be a queer icon” but rarely do we hear his next utterance, “I want to be an icon.”
-This one quote sums up the entire Abstract Ethos, it’s emblematic of the painfully obvious fact that an icon doesn’t have to be an icon for one sexuality, or gender, or race, I mean wouldn’t it be really weird and unnecessary if we all started calling Prince a ‘black icon’?
-YES!
-It would!
-Hence Abstract’s resistance to such boxes, to such confines, Kevin Abstract will be an icon for anyone who will let him.
+This one quote sums up the entire Abstract Ethos, it’s emblematic of the painfully obvious fact that an icon doesn’t have to be an icon for one sexuality, or gender, or race.
+Discarding all boxes and pigeon holes, Kevin Abstract will be an icon for anyone who will let him.

-Speaking of which, his new solo album, ARIZONA BABY has got me jazzed, despite one or two reservations.
+Speaking of which, his new solo album, ARIZONA BABY has got me pumped, despite one or two reservations.